 A lot of people call India Mother India and she’s been a tough mother for me in that sense but I think we managed to love each other after all the hardship:)

 I have been hearing stories about India for quite a long time but never thought my time for India would come in this phase of my life.
-While I was loving my new life in Thailand that consisted of teaching yoga, living in my beautiful beach bungalow and being grateful about every moment of it, I found the unexpected offer that came from my boyfriend tempting.
-Where else in the world could I get the chance to do more yoga with the people who invented it??
-So we decided to buy a motorbike when we arrive in India and load our stuff in the back to travel around this vast land expanding from the Himalayan peaks to the Indian Ocean coastline and that’s home to 1.2 billion people.
+While I was loving my new life in Thailand that consisted of teaching yoga, living in my beautiful beach bungalow and being grateful about every moment of it, I couldn’t resist my boyfriend’s offer to travel around India on a motorbike!
+So just like that, we decided to buy a motorbike as soon as we arrive in India and load our stuff in the back to travel around this vast land expanding from the Himalayan peaks to the Indian Ocean.

 I will write about the first 4 months in this post and continue with the rest on a second post as we go along.
-Our trip started in Nepal with getting our visas since Bangkok had mysteriously stopped giving visas to foreigners at that time.
+Our trip started in Nepal to get our visas since Bangkok had mysteriously stopped giving visas to foreigners at that time.

 Babas or Sadhus (holy person) of India that you can see all around India